jcoleman45/6300test/Project2/D1/DesignDocument.md

 - Eclipse IDE with an android simulator/android device is used to develop and test the application
 - Eclipse Kepler or above is used for application development and JDK 1.6 or above is used
-- The Payment and Rewards Management Android application is targetted for Android API versions between 16 and 19
+- The Payment and Rewards Management Android application is targeted for Android API versions between 16 and 19
 - Android libraries that are installed on top of Eclipse are used for application development

 ## 2 Architectural Design